 Artist Gregory Siff was born in Brooklyn, New York in 1977.
 He lives and works in Los Angeles.
 His distinct emotionalism style merges unique elements of abstraction, pop, and action painting.
 His artworks are included in Swizz Beatz’s The Dean Collection, Deitch Projects, Santa Monica Museum of Art, Siren Studios, Moscow Museum of Art and in the Google HQ Collection, to name a few.
 We spent some time with Gregory to talk about art, and his newest collaboration with Saint Laurent.

-Fashion as it is tied to design & graphics felt very cookie cutter between 2005-2010.
-Then we started to see more artists bring art back to fashion.
-Can you tell us when you saw things changing and what you like about it; is there a danger of over saturation Yes!
+GS: Yes!
 That’s true.
-I saw a shift when my great brother Cyde-1 said to me “Art is the new Hip-Hop.”
-Having a real artist add his comment to a project, clothing, concept opens up a pathway to communicating with the human heart.
+I saw a shift when my great brother Clyde-1 said to me “Art is the new Hip-Hop.”
+Having a real artist add his comment to a project, clothing, the concept opens up a pathway to communicate with the human heart.
 That’s why art is so important.
-We don’t have to worry about over saturation because not everyone comes from this place and only strong artists who are daring enough to tell their story and are rooted in their soul can be heard.
+We don’t have to worry about over-saturation because not everyone comes from this place and only strong artists who are daring enough to tell their story and are rooted in their soul can be heard.

 MM: If you could help an “a star” who needs some style upgrade with a more creative twist; who would it be or can you describe the type of guy you like seeing embrace art x fashion trends?

 GS: I would put a Handsome Sweater on Kanye.
 I respect him as an artist and think it would suit him.
 He definitely is on point though.